The Truth About Sunscreen

 The Food and Drug Administration is responsible for sunscreen safety and in 2019 they proposed significant changes due to the fact they only found two ingredients proven to be safe and effective.
 When applied daily for years the cumulative effect of these toxic ingredients can have extremely negative effects on our health.
-Many other conventional ingredients in sunscreens have been linked to hormone disruption, skin allergies, increased cancer, low testosterone levels, increased risk of endometriosis, and problems associated with reproduction and development.
+Many other conventional ingredients in sunscreens have been linked to hormone disruption, skin allergies, increased risk of cancer, low testosterone levels, increased risk of endometriosis, and problems associated with reproduction and development.
 Luckily, the Environmental Working Group has made Sunscreen Safety very easy!
 Check out their website for full sunscreen reports.
 For now, I will summarize some of their findings:

 The FDA suggested some improvement to the SPF industry in 2007 such as higher UVA protection and stricter guidelines, but when sunscreen manufacturers fought this change the agency relented, enabling toxic and potentially harmful products to remain on the market for a decade more!
 Every SPF on the market provides more protection in UVB than UVA rays which helps avoid sunburn but doesn't protect from long term skin damage and cancer.
 In 2019 the FDA finally updated their regulations for sunscreen safety and found that the only two ingredients shown to be safe and effective are zinc oxide and titanium dioxide.